Aeroflot Flight 2022

-Aeroflot Flight 2022 was a scheduled Soviet domestic passenger flight between Vilnius Airport in Lithuanian SSR and Vnukovo International Airport in Moscow, Russian SFSR, Soviet Union that crashed on 16 December 1973, killing all 51 people on board.
-The five hundred mile flight suffered a loss of control as a result of a malfunction of its elevator, causing it to crash as it made its final descent into Moscow.
-At the time of the crash it was the worst accident in aviation history involving a Tupolev Tu-124, since it entered service with Aeroflot in 1962.
+Aeroflot Flight 2022 was a scheduled Soviet domestic passenger flight between Vilnius Airport in Lithuanian SSR and Moscow–Vnukovo Airport in Russian SFSR, that crashed on 16 December 1973, killing all 51 people on board.
+The flight suffered a loss of control as a result of a malfunction of its elevator, causing it to crash as it made its final descent into Moscow.
+At the time of the crash, it was the worst accident in aviation history involving a Tupolev Tu-124 since it entered service with Aeroflot in 1962.

 Aircraft

-The aircraft involved in the accident was a Tupolev Tu-124V, registered СССР-45061, to Aeroflot.
+The aircraft involved in the accident was a Tupolev Tu-124V, registered CCCP-45061, to Aeroflot.
 The Tu-124V was a variant of the original Tu-124 which had been introduced in 1962.
-The 'V' variant of the Tu-124 modified the aircraft to be able to seat 56 passengers, instead of the original 44, and also had increased range and payload capacity. СССР-45061 was equipped with two Soloviev D-20P turbofan engines and had first flown in 1964.
+The 'V' variant of the Tu-124 modified the aircraft to be able to seat 56 passengers, instead of the original 44, and also had increased range and payload capacity.
+CCCP-45061 was equipped with two Soloviev D-20P turbofan engines and had first flown in 1964.
 It was assigned to Aeroflot's Lithuania division.
 At the time of the accident, the aircraft had sustained 14,903 flight hours and 13,832 pressurization cycles.